100 things to do in Outback Queensland

 40. Pack your rod and fisherman pants and head north to the Gulf Savannah, affectionately known as the outback by the sea, for some of the best fishing in Australia.

-41. Have a flutter at the Roma picnic races.
-It’s an annual pilgrimage as city slickers make the 475km drive west for a taste of country racing at its finest.
+41. Take a punt at The Roma Cup.
+It’s an annual pilgrimage as city slickers make the 475km head west for a taste of country racing at its finest.

 42. Stop, revive and relax in Mitchell’s therapeutic artesian spas – you’re guaranteed to come away with relaxed muscles and eased tension.